-9.1 Subject access requests
+9.1.
+Subject access requests

-Individuals have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
+Individuals have a right to make a 'subject access request' to gain access to personal information that the Trust and its Schools holds about them.
 This includes:

-- Confirmation that their personal data is being processed - Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual
+- confirmation that their personal data is being processed. - access to a copy of the data. - the purposes of the data processing. - the categories of personal data concerned. - with whom the data has been or will be shared. - how long the data will be stored for or if this isn't possible, the criteria used to determine this period. - the source of the data, if not the individual. - whether any automated decision-making is being applied to their data and what the significance and consequences of this might be for the individual.